-A. You may need to make some decisions whether to do music or a sport on a Saturday morning, but many of our students manage to do both!
+A. You may need to make some tough decisions whether to do music or sport on a Saturday morning, but many of our students manage to do both!
 With four possible class times we hope you will find a time that fits in around your tennis, netball, soccer, or other sports!
 If not, please email us by clicking the button above and we’ll see if we can help!

 Q. What if I miss a lesson?

 A. Make sure you know how to contact your teacher.
 Missing a lesson is OK, although missing a number of lessons makes it difficult to keep up with the rest of the members of your class.
 You should tell your teacher (or the manager) if you are going to miss a lesson so they can plan.
 If you miss three lessons in a row without notification, we will assume you have withdrawn from the class, and another student may take your place.

 A. Yes, we have a Committee of parents who help in running the Centre.
 We also have parent helpers who we call on from time to time to assist.
 Email us by clicking the button at the top of the page if you are interested in being involved, we would be grateful for your help.